 - Tea tree oil boasts both antimicrobial and anti-inflammatory properties that help reduce the swelling and redness often associated with acne, common minor skin rashes, and possibly even scars.

-- The essential oil may also help reduce dead skin cells and make the skin feel and look smoother.
+- The essential oil may also help clear the skin, and make it feel and look smoother.

 - The oil may be more potent than zinc oxide and clobetasone butyrate creams against eczema.